NoraCodes/nora.codes/content/tutorial/speedy_desktop_apps_with_gtk_and_rust.md

 and RFYL (which handles the dice rolling).

-With GTK, we have to specify a feature corresponding to the minimum toolkit version the program will support.
+With GTK, we have to specify a feature corresponding to the minimum toolkit version the program will support, through the use of `cargo` feature tags.
 This project deliberately uses an old version for maximum compatibility, but you're free to choose whatever you want.

 ```toml
 [package]